 Further, my erotic mind was never focused on being great in bed for no other reason than another way to posture in front of the mirror of my mind.
 The erotic excitement of authentic pleasure has as its foundation the results of strong mental and physical sex skills in the individual and mutual sex skills shared by a couple (or more).
 Ego trips, for me anyway, were a paltry motivator because all my sex partner had to do was lie to me and ego would be sated.
 Which leads to the next question, how did I disentangle myself from ego enough to be able to "take it" when my attempts were lackluster to whatever degree.

 This is no small feat for most men at any age.
-I've said in the past that I've met, and been told by women, of far more men who are willing to admit they started out not great at throwing or catching a football, understanding the stock market, or accurately hit a target with a 20mm cannon on a fighter plane.
+Women tell me of far more men who are willing to admit they started out bad at throwing or catching a football, understanding the stock market, or accurately hitting a target with a 20mm cannon on a fighter plane.
 They accept the reality of their ineptitude in these endeavors and then joyfully begin the work on the way to mastery.
 However, when it comes to sex, the first step of accepting the reality of ineptitude, then the second step of gathering resolve to correct that through study and practice, is too much for those men to bear.
-Their egos lose it in the face of failure and would rather be lied to than reach for excellence in the bedroom
+Their egos lose it in the face of failure and would rather be lied to than reach for excellence.

 I think that a great part of the severity of their fear is based on how poorly Male Culture (and our culture in general) prepares them for this.
 I tell clients, how can you logically be so upset about being bad at something for which you never had an option for quality instruction in the first place?
 The cultural dome of sexual ignorance covers everyone to start with, but you expect greatness to naturally spring from those conditions?
 That's ego's cheer-leading messing with your grasp of reality.
 You hear other imagined mental constructs like: just because they are manly men, they should automatically be great in bed.
 This is a construct that I believe comes from the same place in the mind/culture as, "You can't get better at sex by learning it from someone."